 Media Outreach Subject Lines Rule 103: Always pitch newsworthy stories because they create great subject lines that are attractive to open.

-4. No over-promising on the subject line
+4. No over-promising in the subject line

 Media Outreach Subject Lines Rule 104: Manage your need for attention by promising in the subject line only what you can deliver in the email body.

-5. Avoid click-bait tendencies
+5. Avoid using clickbait

 - Get rid of emojis from your subject lines.
 Keep those in your phone for your family and friends.